Skip to Content

 Hardware Sticking Out

 Just use a proper (skate) tools and tighten the nut while using a screwdriver to stop the head from turning on the other side of your deck.
-Works every time, just remember not to overdo it.
 Too tight isn’t ideal, neither is too loose.
-Just make sure the trucks are flush with your grip tape.
+Make sure the trucks are flush with your grip tape.

 hardware sticking out skateboard truck

-If the hardware is too long and they stick out of the trucks mounting holes, you’ll run into problems sooner or later.
-Replace the hardware as soon as possible, it can bend, break, get stuck and can become razor sharp.
+If the hardware is too long and they stick out of the trucks mounting holes, replace the hardware as soon as possible.
+It can bend, break, get stuck and can become razor sharp.

 Can You Ride a Skateboard With 2 or 3 Bolts?